rogelioprieto/linux-tips/_posts/2021-07-31-how-to-shrink-vdi-virtual-disk-in-virtualbox.md

 ---
 layout: post
-title: "How to shrink vdi virtual disk in virtual box to reduce filesize"
+title: "How to shrink vdi virtual disk in VirtualBox to reduce filesize"
-categories: github virtualbox
+categories: virtualbox
 ---

 ## Problem: